TheSkyentist/GELATO/README.md

 * Outfolder: This parameter is the path to the output directory.
 * RegionWidth: The border around emission lines (same units as spectrum wavelength).
 * BackgroundDeg: Degree of polynomial for continuum background.
-* MaxIter: Maximum number of minimazation algorithm iterations.
+* MaxIter: Maximum number of minimization algorithm iterations.
 * NBoot: Number of bootstrap iterations to constrain error on parameters.
-* FThresh: F-test threshold to incorproate additional model parameters.
+* FThresh: F-test threshold to incorporate additional model parameters.
 * NProcess: Number of processes to open with python multiprocessing.
 Set equal to 1 to use only a single thread.
 * Plotting: Produce plots or not.
 * PlotComp: To plot only the components of the fit or the total fit.